-Drawings are held every Wednesday and Saturday evening with each jackpot starting at €2,000,000 and growing each time a drawing passes without a winner.
-In addition to the six main numbers, the lottery also draws a seventh bonus number that is used to award lower-tier cash prizes.
+Drawings are held every Wednesday and Saturday evening, with each jackpot starting at €2,000,000 and growing each time a drawing passes without a winner.
+In addition to the six main numbers, the lottery also draws a seventh bonus number used to award lower-tier cash prizes.

 Prizes and Odds of Winning Irish Lotto